 Tahini sauce, dressing, dip, call it what you want, this homemade tahini sauce is the best you will ever have.
-It’s not really an original recipe, but an inspiration by fellow Dallas food lover who goes by the name @svpz on Instagram, who was inspired by Chef J. Kenji Lopez-Alt, who was inspired by a technique of Michael Solomonov, author of Zahav cookbook.
+It’s not really an original recipe, but an inspiration by a fellow Dallas food lover who goes by the name @svpz on Instagram, who was inspired by Chef J. Kenji Lopez-Alt, who was inspired by a technique of Michael Solomonov, author of Zahav cookbook.
 What can I say, good recipes travel a long way.

 Creamy, homemade tahini sauce perfection with a subtle hint of garlic and cumin

 You start by adding the unpeeled, garlic cloves to the blender with the lemon juice.
 Pulse until the garlic gets well mixed with the lemon juice.
 One whole garlic head might seem too much, but in fact, is not.
 It’s just the right amount to give just a hint of garlic without overpowering the sauce.
 By straining the garlic and lemon mixture you remove all the solid parts of the garlic and are left just with amazing flavors.